PetStr/lblf/README.md

 This is a small sample code of how reading a blf looks like.
 Common for all LOBJ is the BaseHeader.
 Depending of the `objectType` the data an be fixed size.
 Simple read into a `#pragma pack(1)` struct or data is of variable length first read the fixed data then the variable length, for example AppText.

-Example code for printing all CAN_MESSAGE2 data from given BLF file:
+Sample code for printing all CAN_MESSAGE2 data from given BLF file:

 ```cpp
 #include "blf_structs.hh"